Stayfi/dnxmp/README.md

 $ docker-machine restart default
 ```

-Let docker-compose work :
+If you update dockerfile, do a new build :
 ```sh
 $ docker-compose build
 ```
-This will compose our environment.
+This will compose the containers.

 You can change the MySQL root password in the file `docker-compose.yml` :